cert-manager/website/content/public-training/participation-day2.md

 type: course
 ---

-Participants should have completed our beginner course or have equivalent experience.
+Participants should have completed our Kubernetes in Practice Day 1 course or have equivalent experience.
 Those familiar with basic Kubernetes concepts can start here.